miniautonomous/trainer_ai/README.md

         > save_curve: (bool) save the plot?
         > save_model: (bool) do you wish to save the resulting model? (default save is to Keras HDF5 file)
-        > decay_type: PLACE HOLDER --  We have not had to alter standard decay elements for training, but we have left have left this parameter here in case future models require these specs
+        > decay_type: PLACE HOLDER --  We have not had to alter standard decay elements for training, but we have left this parameter here in case future models require these specs
         > starting_learning_rate: PLACE HOLDER
         > decay_steps: PLACE HOLDER